jaspector

 A permit is required to locate, erect, construct, enlarge, alter, repair, relocate, or change occupancy of a building.
 Separate electrical, plumbing, heating, air conditioning, sprinkler, and building permits are required for the specific work types.

+Not all construction work requires a permit in unincorporated Sampson County, NC.
 The following work is generally exempt: Building permits are not required for:; Nonstructural work where no change of use occurs and the cost is less than $5,000; Farm buildings outside the jurisdiction of any municipality; Residential accessory structures where no dimension exceeds 12 feet; Plumbing permits are not required for minor repairs or replacements on the house side of a trap if the work does not disrupt the original water supply or waste or ventilation system; Heating and air conditioning permits are not required for minor burner services or filter replacements of warm-air furnaces or cooling systems.
+When in doubt, confirm with the local building department before starting work.